jpalmer37/work-general/README.md

-# general-work
+# General Work Repo
-A repo containing general helper scripts used at work
+A repo containing helper scripts used at work